Pull subscriptions to Creodias EODATA catalogue

 }

-Set up your own values to the following three keys in that JSON body:
+Set up your own values to the following keys in that JSON body:

 SubscriptionEvent

-Value of this key is an array containing only one string.
-With this string, you choose which types of events do you wanted to be notified about.
-It can have one of the following values:
+Value of this key is an array containing one or more strings.
+With these strings, you choose which types of events do you want to be notified about.
+It can contain the following values:

 • created